 Sara Marqués Saurí

 Dean of the Faculty of Law, Business and Political Science

 Head of the Department of Private Law and Basic Legal Disciplines

 Head of the Department of Economics and Business

-	Head of the Department of Political Science, Ethics and Sociology, and Researcher
+Head of the Department of Ethics, Politics and Sociology

 Dr Gonzalo Rubio Irigoyen